marcellsd/Salt_Solubility_MS/README.md

 for data with just one temperature.

-The outputs are pdf file with the graphics and a .xlsx file with the calculataded values.
+The outputs are pdf file with the graphics and a xlsx file with the calculataded values.

 ## Comments